ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/331400 Water Utility Transmission and Distribution.md

 7. Provide Affidavit of Compliance per requirements in Specification Section 01330
 8. Fire hydrants shall be provided with break off type bolts conforming to ASTM A307 Grade A. Hex nuts shall conform to ASTM A563 with washers.
 All fire hydrant bolts, nuts and washers shall hot dipped galvanized.
 9. Refer to Approved Material List, or approved equal.
-1. 2.04 POLYETHYLENE ENCASEMENT**
-   1. Polyethylene encasement shall be used for all ferrous metal materials, coated or uncoated.
+1. 2.04 POLYETHYLENE ENCASEMENT*   1.
+Polyethylene encasement shall be used for all ferrous metal materials, coated or uncoated.

-*
 	1. Polyethylene wrap or sleeves shall be used for the protection of buried ductile-iron pipe, fittings, appurtenances, and valves.
 	2. Polyethylene sleeves shall be used for the protection of buried ductile iron pipe and fittings.
 Where the use of a sleeve is not practical, the fittings may be wrapped.
 Additionally, all bolted connections shall be coated with wax tape.
 	3. Polyethylene wrap or sleeves may also be installed around buried PVC pipe for recycled water identification.